logbyjungle/ReverendTranslated/README.md

 - Use [Duckdns](https://www.duckdns.org) to get a static address
 - I advise setting up a script in the host machine to update the public ip for Duckdns
-- make a `.env` file and put these info in this following format:
+- Make a `.env` file and put these info in this following format:
 ```sh
 DOMAIN=yourdomain.com
 TZ=Europe/Rome
 TOKEN=yourduckdnstoken
 EMAIL=youremail@gmail.com # its required apparently
 ```
-- `docker compose up -d --build --scale flask-app=NUMBEROFWORKERS` Use Docker Compose instead of normal Docker
+- `docker compose up -d --build` Use Docker Compose instead of normal Docker
+- If you want to add more workers then use this method instead: `COMPOSE_PROFILES=workers docker compose up -d build --scale more-flask=2`, this for example adds 2 more workers
-- both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and running the containers
+- Both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and running the containers
 - Port forward ports **80(http) and 443(https)**, remember to make your **ipv4** address static

 ### If you also want to make everything more secure you have to use **https**: